medabalimi/w2v-scripts/README.md

 This repo consists of scripts required to convert data from kaldi format to wav2vec manifest files and to convert the evaluation results to kaldi compatible ones.

 # Converting kaldi based data format to wav2vec
-The script kaldi2wav2vec_manifest_simple.py helps generate manifest files from kaldi files.
+The script kaldi2wav2vec_manifest_simple.py can be used to generate manifest files from kaldi files.
 Run it with --help to check the options.